awsdocs/aws-codepipeline-user-guide/doc_source/customer-managed-policies.md

 ## Example 6: Attach or Edit a Policy for Jenkins Integration with AWS CodePipeline<a name="identity-based-policies-example-6"></a>

-If you configure a pipeline to use Jenkins for build or test, create a separate IAM user for that integration and attach an IAM policy that has the minimum permissions required for integration between Jenkins and AWS CodePipeline\.
+If you configure a pipeline to use Jenkins for build or test, create a separate IAM user for that integration and attach an IAM policy that has the minimum permissions required for integration between Jenkins and CodePipeline\.
 This policy is the same as the **AWSCodePipelineCustomActionAccess** managed policy\.
 The following example shows a policy to attach to an IAM user that will be used for Jenkins integration:

 ```
 {